 People are passionate about coffee.
 And while most people will settle for a budget-friendly Mr Coffee machine, the enthusiasts can spend hundreds of dollars on Italian espresso makers and premium coffee grinders.

 Coffee is also an example where niche sites seem to have a chance of competing with the large authority websites.
 Take for example this post about the best budget espresso makers by Trusted Coffee Reviews:

 In this case, I found the site by searching for "best espresso maker UK", which led me to this .co.uk result.
 Here's at least one sign that you can get around the giants by focusing on a geography outside the United States.

 Coffee machines and grinders are the most obvious products to promote.
 And in all likelihood, you'll be doing that through Amazon.
-But you can also promote coffee itself, which is not cheap when you're buying the good stuff or selling subscriptions.
+But you can also promote actual coffee affiliate programs, many of which offer great flat commissions ranging from $10-$30 per conversion.

 Entering the travel niche right now might sound like a fool's errand.
 But the fact that people are skipping over it is exactly why there's opportunity in the space.
 One day, travel will rebound, and if you're not in a hurry to make money you can get ahead of the game until it does.

 If there's anything I've learned from the travel community, it's starting on a niche geography (think, one specific country, region, or city).
 Locally focused websites rank higher and faster than generic travel websites.
 They're also much easier to build an audience and community around, since your articles will be highly relevant for most readers visiting the site.

 The challenge with this approach is, you can eventually outgrow the location if the area you pick is too small.

 Everyone in the travel industry is familiar with Santorini Dave, who started by writing about — you guessed it — Santorini.

 As a small island, eventually many of the topics around Santorini became exhausted.
 So now the site covers things to do in other locations, and seems to rank well for them, too.